 In recent years, record numbers of invasive carp have been found in Minnesota, particularly in the Mississippi River through southern Minnesota.

-Silver and bighead carp are pernicious predators that destroy ecosystems and harm recreational activities.
+Silver and bighead carp are predators whose spread can destroy ecosystems and harm recreational activities.
 They can even injure people; silver carp can weigh up to 40 pounds and jump high enough out of the water to hit boaters.